 Louise was the one to leave this week as she had a lot of disasters this week.
 Candice won star baker this week, mostly due to her smashing showstopper.
 Mary said it would be remembered forever.
 Next week is bread week!

-I decided to make the technical challenge of Viennese Whirls this week.
+This week I decided to make the technical challenge of Blackcurrant & Mascarpone Viennese Whirls.
 I have made them before, but I’ve made iced biscuits and gingerbread houses before too and these were the most delicious option in my opinion.
 I wanted to mix it up a bit and change the flavours so they were a bit different from the traditional kind.
 I used a Hairy Bikers recipe for the biscuit base, as when I made Cherry & Almond Viennese Swirl Biscuits in the past it worked really well for me.

-To make the biscuit dough I creamed together 250g butter, 250g plain flour, 50g icing sugar, 50g cornflour and 1/2 tsp vanilla extract.
+To make the biscuit dough I creamed together butter, plain flour, icing sugar, cornflour and vanilla extract.

 I put the mixture into a piping bag fitted with a large star nozzle.
-I tried a couple of ways of piping them, and I thought starting the swirl in the middle and working out looked the best.
-I kept piping until all the mixture was gone.
-I baked them on 180C/160C Fan/350F/Gas Mark 4 for 15 minutes, let them cool on the tray for 5 minutes, before transferring to a cooling rack.
+I tried a couple of ways of piping them, and I thought starting the swirl in the middle and working out looked the best, I kept piping until all the mixture was gone.
+They baked on 180C/160C Fan/350F/Gas Mark 4 for 15 minutes, let them cool on the tray for 5 minutes, before transferring to a cooling rack.

-While they were cooling I made the mascarpone filling.
-I creamed together 50g butter and 175g icing sugar, then I added 125g mascarpone and 1 tsp vanilla extract.
+While they were cooling I made the mascarpone filling by creaming together butter and icing sugar, then adding mascarpone and vanilla extract.
 I used an electric hand mixer to do this as it made sure the mixture was not lumpy, and it made it nice and thick.
 I put it in the fridge to chill for an hour so it was stable enough to pipe.

-To sandwich the biscuits together I piped some of the mascarpone filling on one half, and spread some blackcurrant jam on the other half (about 1 tsp).
+To sandwich the Blackcurrant & Mascarpone Viennese Whirls together I piped some of the mascarpone filling on one half, and spread some blackcurrant jam on the other half.
 I sandwiched them together and the biscuits were ready.

-The texture of the biscuits are soft and buttery, and the mascarpone filling is fresh and sweet against the tangy fruit of the blackcurrant jam.
+The texture of the Blackcurrant & Mascarpone Viennese Whirls are soft and buttery, and the mascarpone filling is fresh and sweet against the tangy fruit of the blackcurrant jam.
 They are heavenly!

 I’m linking these up with Treat Petite hosted by myself this month (and Cakeyboi on alternate months), with the Sunday Fitness & Food Link Up hosted by Ilka’s Blog and Marathons & Motivation, with The Food Calendar hosted by Charlotte’s Lively Kitchen, these would be a great bake for a Macmillan Coffee Morning, with the Great Bloggers Bake Off 2016 hosted by Mummy Mishaps, with Bake Off Bake Along hosted by Rhyme & Ribbons and This Particular, and finally with Cook Blog Share hosted by Hijacked By Twins.